The Carlson Law Firm, a leading personal injury law firm in Texas, announced a landmark…

 - Get you back to your normal activities

 One of the most effective treatments to minimize the long-term impact of back and neck injuries is chiropractic care.
-Manual manipulation of the spine is a procedure used to restore the normal movement and position of the spinal vertebrae.
+Manual manipulation of the spine is a procedure chiropractors use to restore the normal movement and position of the spinal vertebrae.
 Other treatment plans may include mobilization, massage, or rehabilitative exercises.

-Chiropractic care will improve the patient’s ability to turn and tilt the head and reduce, pain, soreness and stiffness.
+Chiropractic care can improve the patient’s ability to turn and tilt the head and reduce pain, soreness, and stiffness.

 You may also be prescribed over-the-counter NSAIDs or other pain medications.

-Understand that everything you say and do after a car crash can be used against you, even if you are not-at-fault.
+Understand that everything you say and do after a car crash can be used against you, even if you are not at-fault.
 The insurance company expects you to make certain mistakes so they can pay as little as possible.
-Injuries can appear days or weeks after a crash.
-It’s important that you protect yourself every step of the way.
+Injuries can appear days or weeks after a crash, so it’s important that you protect yourself every step of the way.
 If you’ve been involved in a crash, consider the following steps: